Pride and privilege

 - The 19% increase in sexual orientation hate crimes in 2019/20 compared to the previous year in England & Wales

 - The 65% of trans people who do not feel comfortable revealing their trans identity at work

-- The over 70 countries around the world that criminalise private, consensual, same-sex sexual activity.
+- Over 70 countries around the world criminalise private, consensual, same-sex sexual activity.

 A safe space to be yourself?

 On that note, I will now digress again and reflect on another point in my life where I was not in the privileged position of being an ‘out and proud’ gay person.
 I am originally from a conservative part of Brazil.
-Rather than bring immersed in pride, I was immersed in shame for so much of my life over there.
+Rather than being immersed in pride, I was ashamed for so much of my life over there.
 And as happens to many other queer folks, I had the desire to ‘break free’, to live somewhere I could truly be myself.
-In the early days of my professional career, I was mostly very lucky that I did not face overt discrimination, and that I was surrounded by genuinely nice people.
-And yet, I was not ‘out and proud’ in the workplace for a long part of that time.
+In the early days of my professional career, I was mostly fortunate that I did not face overt discrimination and that I was surrounded by genuinely nice people.
+And yet, I was not ‘out and proud’ in the workplace for an extended part of that time.

-I found myself reflecting on why that was, and came to this conclusion: though people were genuinely nice and friendly, there was rarely anything in the conversations and discourses that subverted heterosexual narratives and role models.
-Though there was no homophobic discourse, there was nothing to promote ‘being proud’ of being anything other than heterosexual and cisgender either.
-No visible signs of acceptance.
+I reflected on why that was and came to this conclusion: though people were genuinely nice and friendly, there was rarely anything in the conversations and discourses that subverted heterosexual narratives and role models.
+Though there was no homophobic discourse, there was nothing to promote ‘being proud’ of being anything other than heterosexual and cisgender, either—no visible signs of acceptance.
 And when you come from a community that has been taught to feel ‘shame’ for so long, being asked to read between the lines on whether a space is safe or not is a very hard ask.